 Where do you see your career in 5 years’ time?

 I hope to see myself continuing being really passionate towards women in entrepreneurship.
-I see myself as an established business woman in India.
+I also hope to see myself as an established business woman in India.

-I like to spend time with my friends and read.
-I also love to explore London!
+I liked to spend time with my friends and read.
+I also loved exploring London!

 If you could give one piece of advice to a postgraduate student, what would it be?